 One of the most common issues that foreigners in Bali talk about is immigration law.
-It is a reality that the Indonesian immigration makes things difficult for foreigners – so if you are not careful, you could be in trouble such as being deported, or ending up in jail.
+It is a reality that Indonesian immigration makes things difficult for foreigners – so if you are not careful, you could be in trouble such as being deported from Bali, or ending up in jail.

 However, if you want to avoid these problems, it is not that difficult.
 All you have to do is do not underestimate the legal way and make sure you do not commit the following offences because the reason why you might be deported from Bali might surprise you.